typegoose/typegoose/.github/ISSUE_TEMPLATE/bug.md

 <!--
 - Only include the verions & packages that were used in the environment where typegoose ran
 - in "Code Example" add as many code blocks as needed, but when possible try to use an repo / gist
-- in "Do you know *why* it happenes replace the "*no*" if you know why
+- in "Do you know *why* it happens replace the "*no*" if you know why
 - Make sure you read [Mastering-Markdown](https://guides.github.com/features/mastering-markdown/)
 -->